In this article

 Business tax brackets by state

-Although everyone must pay federal income tax, filers in some states may also be required to pay local taxes.
-For example, filers in states like Alaska, Florida, Indiana, Montana, Nevada, and New Hampshire pay fewer taxes than filers in states like California, Iowa, Louisiana, Maryland, Minnesota, New York, and Vermont.
-Research your local tax code to determine your local tax rates, if any exist.
+Although everyone must pay federal income tax, filers in some states may also be required to pay state taxes.
+For example, filers in states like Alaska, Florida, Indiana, Montana, Nevada, and New Hampshire pay lower state taxes than filers in states like California, Iowa, Louisiana, Maryland, Minnesota, New York, and Vermont.
+Research your state tax code to determine your state tax rates, if any exist.

 Business taxes based on business type